Towards Practical Encrypted Network Traffic Pattern Matching for Secure Middleboxes: Experiment and Evaluation

 We choose two open-source rulesets, i.e., Snort ruleset~\cite{snort2019ruleset} (1522 rules, 1116 patterns) and ETOpen ruleset\footnote{Emerging Threats ruleset: https://rules.emergingthreats.net} (24804 rules, 12634 patterns) to initialise our pattern matching middlebox module and use the traffic dump iCTF08\footnote{iCTF08 dumps: https://ictf.cs.ucsb.edu/archive/2008/dumps/} to evaluate its performance.

 We implement the middlebox module and a gateway client in C++.
-Recall that $\MSHVE$ combines each pattern string with all possible positions to generate the encrypted pattern list.
+Recall that SHVE+ combines each pattern string with all possible positions to generate the encrypted pattern list.
 This treatment ensures that matching can only happen in the positions indicated in the rules.
-To save storage, we choose AES-CMAC as the PRF to implement $\SHVE$ and $\MSHVE$ and truncate the output of PRF to 5 bytes as in~\cite{sherry2015blindbox,yuan2016bringing}.
-Because the PRF outputs in the above scheme are used to mask the random key for the symmetric key encryption scheme $\Sym$, truncating them does not affect the correctness of them.
-Hence, we can use the PRF to mask a 5-byte random value and employ a KDF (Key Derivation Function) to generate the key for $\Sym$ from the random value.
+To save memory and bandwidth, we choose AES-CMAC as the PRF to implement SHVE and SHVE+ and truncate the output of PRF to 5 bytes as in~\cite{sherry2015blindbox,yuan2016bringing}.
+Because the PRF outputs in the above scheme are used to mask the random key for the symmetric key encryption scheme $\Sym$, truncating them does not affect their correctness.
+Hence, we use the PRF to mask a 5-byte random value and employ a KDF (Key Derivation Function) to generate the key for $\Sym$ from the random value.
 Also, we substitute the non-wildcard position array $S$ (see Section~\ref{sec:MSHVE}) to a 2-byte integer value indicating the length of each pattern.
 Note that this will not affect the correctness of SHVE+, because those positions represent a continuous string under the pattern matching application.
+Finally, we stress that the truncation reduces the communication cost without affecting the security of our protocol.
+That is because SHVE/SHVE+ trapdoors and ciphertexts are not decryptable as they consist of PRF values.
+The adversary still cannot learn extra information about the packet and ruleset beyond the leakage profile in Section~\ref{sec:security}.

 After optimisation, each encrypted pattern requires $23$ bytes (1 PRF value + 1 AES ciphertext + 1 pattern length), and the encrypted pattern list for Snort ruleset costs $43.5$ MB, while the one for ETOpen requires $808$ MB.
 On the other hand, the secure filtering protocol generates SHVE trapdoors for the beginning 2 bytes of each distinct pattern, and it further generates SHVE trapdoors for the following 2 bytes if the pattern is larger than 3 bytes.
 We observe that the filtering protocol generates a $32$ MB filter from Snort ruleset, and $129$ MB for ETOpen ruleset.
-These storage costs are moderate to a cloud server where the middlebox is supposed to deploy.
+These memory costs are moderate to a cloud server where the middlebox is supposed to deploy~\cite{jamshed2017mos,duan2019lightbox}.
 In addition, computing and uploading the above lists are one-time costs in the initialisation phase, and it enables the middlebox to save bandwidth during the inspection phase tremendously.

 For performance evaluation, we deploy the middlebox on a server equipped with Intel Core i7-6700 3.4GHz CPU and 16GB RAM and use a desktop with Intel Core i5-6500 3.2GHz CPU and 8GB RAM as the gateway client.